Azure/AzureGovernedPipelines/docs/azure-pipelines/unified.md

 ## Options

-The following options can be configured for pipeline customization.
+The following options can be configured for customization of the governed pipeline.
-These options can be set by configuring `global` or `defaults`.
+These options can be set by configuring `global`, or `defaults`.
+Consuming pipelines can override options specified in `defaults` by configuring the options in `settings`.

-When neither of these are set, the effective configuration will be inherited from the pipeline defaults described in this section.
+If the option is not set, the effective configuration will be inherited from the pipeline defaults described in this section.

 ```yaml
 prereqs: